18th Century Mittens

 |About 9.5 inches in circumference prior to shrinking|

 I am really pleased with the thumbs on the pattern.
-Typically, I look for mitten patterns with a triangular knit increased part at the base of the thumb instead of just a cylinder stuck on at a random location to accommodate the thumb because that style tends to place too much stress on the join between the thumb and the hand, which makes it rip or stretch open a hole.
-Tully's pattern does not have the gusset, but it worked up really great.
+Typically, I look for mitten patterns with a triangular gusset at the base of the thumb instead of just a cylinder stuck on at a random location to accommodate the thumb.
+That style tends to place too much stress on the join between the thumb and the hand, which makes it rip or stretch and form a hole.
+Tully's pattern does not have the gusset, but it worked up really well.
 I think it's because the instructions call for knitting in a piece of waste yarn instead of placing markers.
 That seemed to help prevent stress on the thumb opening during the knitting process.
 Furthermore, I joined the thumb very meticulously to try to avoid stretching out any one stitch at the join.
-It's holding up well so far.
+It's holding up excellently so far.

 |The finished mittens before washed and dried|